-Red Signal Red Signal Overrun and Derailment ulment ISSUE After relieving the Extensive damage was When an operator uses the following terms: shaking Dispatch RCM, • Follow operator, the ROCC caused to the badly or unable to move safely the train must be and Rail Supv, Recom Recommendations was notified of a 7153 infrastructure, roadway stopped and the operator should immediately request make from RCM CM fault and that the train and equipment due to permission to investigate or perform a ground walk- announcements Redne Request updates from was shaking badly and the decision to AUX around inspection. and determine MOM MOW to determine it was unable to move On/AUX off and if it's safe to there there are any damages safely resulting in a attempt to move to the single track. to the to the roadway derailment. Ë • Send r Send nearest performing a ground supervisor IOS. walk-around inspection.
-100 OC the the ISSUE During troubleshooting Extensive damage was The safest course of action to take is to not move the Dispatch Ruin, procedures, the caused to the train and allow the RUCC to dispatch Kail Car and Rail Supv,)) ! operator was asked to infrastructure, Maintenance personnel or a supervisor to investigate. make • Follow AUX on/AUX off and roadway and announcements Recon Recommendations attempt to move to the eauipment and determine from RCM CM next station which (1200 feet of rail clips if it's safe to Redne Request updates from contributed to were damaged) single track.
-MOM MOW to determine if dragging trucks or there a there are any damages moving while the to the to the roadway brakes were "locked." • Send I Send nearest supervisor risor ISSUE Red Signal Overrun Red Signal Overrun The ROCC will communicate the following "Train 1, you It is important • Be go Be governed by the [have permission to pass Red Signal B04-002A, utilizing to communicate ROCC yard mode, stopping short of each switch verifying properly when Follow - switches are laying in the normal position, speed not to passing a red Recon Recommendations exceed 5mph over the switches with an absolute block signal.
-First and from RCM SCM to platform 1, contact control when you regain speed foremost, this Reque Request updates from commands." should never be MOM MOW to determine if done without there there are any damages receiving the to the to the roadway correct Send Send nearest verbiage, supervisor visor authorization from the RUCC.
-And the second s railment Be governed by the ROCC's Instructions • Follow Recommendations from RCM Request updates from MOW to determine if there are any damages to the roadway Send nearest supervisor Red Signal Overrun and Derailment There should never be confusion in regard to if instructions were given to pass a red signal.
-Red Signal The operator should repeat those instructions verbatim, There should once the instructions are repeated and acknowledged never be by ROCC then the operator can pass the red signal.
-ISSUE
+Red Signal Red Signal Overrun and Derailment ılment ISSUE After relieving the Extensive damage was When an operator uses the following terms: shaking Dispatch RCM, Follow : operator, the ROCC caused to the badly or unable to move safely the train must be and Rail Supv, Recommendations dations was notified of a 7153 infrastructure, roadway stopped and the operator should immediately request make from RCM • fault and that the train and equipment due to permission to investigate or perform a ground walk- announcements Request up Request updates from was shaking badly and the decision to AUX around inspection. and determine MOW to determine if termine it was unable to move On/AUX off and if it's safe to there are al there are any damages safely resulting in a attempt to move to the single track. to the roadway way derailment. Ë Send nearest าร performing a ground supervisor walk-around inspection.
+Carolina of 4 tho ISSUE During troubleshooting Extensive damage was The safest course of action to take is to not move the Dispatch Ruivi, a by ure procedures, the caused to the train and allow the RUCC to dispatch Kail Car and Rail Supv, 20 : operator was asked to infrastructure, Maintenance personnel or a supervisor to investigate. make • Follow AUX on/AUX off and roadway and announcements Recommendations dations attempt to move to the equipment and determine from RCM • next station which (1200 feet of rail clins if it's safe to Request up Request updates from contributed to were damaged) single track.
+MOW to determine if termine if dragging trucks or there are a there are any damages moving while the to the roadway way brakes were "locked."
+Send nearest sst supervisor ISSUE Red Signal Overrun Red Signal Overrun The ROCC will communicate the following "Train 1, you It is important Be governed by the d by the [have permission to pass Red Signal B04-002A, utilizing to communicate ROCC yard mode, stopping short of each switch verifying properly when • Follow switches are laying in the normal position, speed not to passing a red Recommendations dations exceed 5mph over the switches with an absolute block signal.
+First and from RCM to platform 1, contact control when you regain speed foremost, this Rednest ut Request updates from commands." should never be MOW to de MOW to determine if done without there are a there are any damages receiving the to the roadway way correct Send nearest est verbiage, supervisor authorization from the KUCC.